Ethnic groups in Algeria: Berbers

-The Berber minority who make up between 15% and 20% to 24% of the population are divided into many groups with varying languages.
-The largest Berber group in Algeria is the Kabyle people, who are concentrated in the Kabylia region of the country.
-The Berbers of Algeria have a long and complex history, dating back to ancient times.
-They were originally a tribal people, organized into clans and confederations, and they were known for their fierce resistance to foreign invaders.
-They have interacted with Phoenicians and Romans for centuries.
-Christianized in Late Antiquity during the Christianization of the Roman Empire, the Berbers became Arabized and Islamized after the Muslim conquest of the Maghreb under the Rashidun and Umayyad Caliphate.
+The Berber minority makes up between 15% and 24% of the population.
+Berbers are divided into many subgroups with a variety of languages.
+The largest Berber group in Algeria is the Kabyle people, who are concentrated in the Kabylia region.
+Resident in what is now Algeria for thousands of years, Berbers were originally a tribal people, organized into clans and confederations, and were known for their fierce resistance to foreign invaders.
+Christianized in Late Antiquity during the Christianization of the Roman Empire, Berbers became Arabized and Islamized after the Muslim conquest of the Maghreb under the Rashidun and Umayyad Caliphate.

-From western Egypt to the Canary Islands (a region called Tamazgha by Amazigh), Amazigh languages were first spoken.
-Estimates of Tamazight speakers in Algeria range widely, from 17% to 45–55% of the population when bi/trilingual speakers are taken into account.
+Estimates of the number of Tamazight (Berber or Amazigh languages) in Algeria range widely, from 17% to 45–55% of the population when bi/trilingual speakers are taken into account.

-Due to the growth of Arabic as the official language of culture and religion, the rise of French as a prestige language during colonization, and assimilationist laws that forbade the use of this language, Tamazight in Algeria experienced a decline.
+Due to the growth of Arabic as the predominant language of culture and religion, the imposition of French during colonization, and assimilationist laws that forbade its usage, Tamazight in Algeria experienced a decline.

-Previous Roman-Berber cities gradually began to become Arabo-Berber cities where an Arabo-Islamic culture was involved.
-Arabization was considered as a low phenomenon, mostly due to cultural and economical exchanges between the new Maghreb and the old Mashreq of the Arab world until the 12th century with the immigration of the Bedouin tribe Banu Hilal expanded their cultural influence towards the inland areas.
-Within the few centuries later, the linguistical Arabization of the Maghreb became much more important and dominant.

-Berbers have played an important role in the struggle for Algerian independence, and they continue to be an important political and cultural force in the country while keeping their identity and distinct language, customs, and traditions.

 Other ethnic groups

 Europeans

-A small percentage of Algerians are of French, Spanish, or Italian heritage.
-They represent the faction that persisted following Algeria's 1962 declaration of independence from France.
-While Algeria was ruled by France, these European immigrants had sizable farms and companies.
-They had greater economic benefits than Algeria's native population, despite being a minority.
-The majority of Europeans are Christians or Jews, as opposed to most Algerians, who are Muslims.
+A small percentage of Algerians are of French, Spanish, Catalan or Italian heritage.
+Under French rule, Europeans owned sizable farms and companies.
+They enjoyed significant economic privilege relative to Algeria's native population, despite being a minority.
+The majority of Europeans are Christians or Jews, while most of the population overall is Muslim.